 Evaluation of mental health outcomes following major incidents

-What are we trying to do?
+What were we trying to do?

 In Manchester, on 22 May 2017, a suicide bomber killed 22 people and himself, physically injuring 239 children and adults.
 The resilience hub, or ‘hub’ was established to facilitate a screen-and-treat assertive outreach model with public health and clinical components.
 This was supported by clinical care pathways that were developed for children and young people and adults (public and professionals).
-The overall aim of this project is to maximise learning from the mental health response to the Manchester Arena attack in 2017.
+The overall aim of this project was to maximise learning from the mental health response to the Manchester Arena attack in 2017.

-Why is it important?
+Why was it important?

-How are we doing it?
+How did we do it?

 1. Enhancing our understanding of the development and expression of distress among participants following the attack through longitudinal follow-up:

-- Identify individuals by both mental health trajectory (resilient, slower recovery, deteriorating/prolonged stress, high stress) and client group (children and young people (under 18 years), adult (over 18 years) or professional (affected in professional capacity rather than as a member of the public).
+• Individuals were identified by both mental health trajectory (resilient, slower recovery, deteriorating/prolonged stress, high stress) and client group (children and young people (under 18 years), adult (over 18 years) or professional (affected in professional capacity rather than as a member of the public).

 2. Identifying what psychosocial, contextual factors and post-event experiences of social support have helped or hindered participants’ recovery, including how informal social support processes in participants’ groups and networks may have served to mitigate some of their distress: